MORARKA FINANCE LIMITED

 To the best of their knowledge and belief and according to the information andexplanations obtained by them your Directors make the following statements in terms ofSection 134(3)(c) of the Companies Act 2013:

-(a) that in the preparation of the annual financial statements for the year ended March31 2017 the applicable accounting standards have been followed along with properexplanation relating to material departures if any;
+a. that in the preparation of the annual financial statements for the year ended March31 2021 the applicable accounting standards have been followed along with properexplanation relating to material departures if any;

-(c) that proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing anddetecting fraud and other irregularities;
+c. that proper and sufficient care has been taken for the maintenance of provisions ofthe Companies Act 2013 for safeguarding the assets of the Company and for preventing anddetecting fraud and other irregularities;